Sambalpur Junction railway station

-Sambalpur railway station serves Sambalpur district in the Indian state of Odisha.
+Sambalpur Junction railway station serves Sambalpur district in the Indian state of Odisha.
 It is a major railway junction in Odisha and headquarters of Sambalpur railway division.
 This railway station is the cleanest railway station of East Coast Railway declared by Indian Railway.
 There are four other railway stations serving Sambalpur, viz.
 Sambalpur Road railway station (SBPD), Sambalpur City railway station (SBPY), Hirakud (HKG), across the Mahanadi and Maneswar railway station (MANE).
 Locally this station is called Khetrajpur railway station since it is located in that area of the city.
 Sambalpur Junction is the oldest and one of the biggest and busiest railway stations of Odisha and East Coast Railway Division.